Ottawa: Primary and secondary education

-Ottawa has four main public school boards: English, English-Catholic, French, and French-Catholic.
-The English-language Ottawa-Carleton District School Board (OCDSB) is the largest board with 147 schools, followed by the English-Catholic Ottawa Catholic School Board with 85 schools.
-The two French-language boards are the French-Catholic Conseil des écoles catholiques du Centre-Est with 49 schools, and the French Conseil des écoles publiques de l'Est de l'Ontario with 37 schools.
+As of 2025, Ottawa has four main public school boards: English, English-Catholic, French, and French-Catholic.
+The English-language Ottawa-Carleton District School Board (OCDSB) is the largest board with 116 primary schools, 26 secondary schools, 5 alternative learning sites and 1 adult education school, followed by the English-Catholic Ottawa Catholic School Board with 90 schools.
+The two French-language boards are the French-Catholic Conseil des écoles catholiques du Centre-Est with 46 primary schools and 11 secondary schools, and the French Conseil des écoles publiques de l'Est de l'Ontario with 44 schools.
 Ottawa also has numerous private schools which are not part of a board.